 We know every college campus is different.
-We also know students may have very specific questions when they are researching potential colleges, like where to find the best houses and apartments for rent in State College, PA.
+We also know students may have very specific questions when they are researching potential colleges, like where to find the best apartments near Penn State.
 To help you along the way, we’ve prepared a guide to Penn State University specifically for students.

 We want to focus on what we know matters most to students.
 We’ll tell you what the weather is like, what schools are popular at Penn State and where you can drink or dance the night away.